What’s your favorite color?

 For example, the color pink probably doesn’t fit with a brand like Ford or Harley Davidson, and black would be perceived as wrong for Fisher-Price or an organic health food store.

 It’s not that the company name Harley Davidson by itself evokes a specific reaction from its customers.
-But the overall composition of the brand, including its logo, marketing, products, etc. evokes a reaction that responds differently to different brand colors.
+But the overall composition of the brand, including its logo, marketing, products, etc., produces a reaction that responds differently to different brand colors.

-Other research confirms that there’s a connection between a company’s brand colors and consumers’ perception of a company’s personality.
+Other research confirms a connection between a company’s brand colors and consumers’ perception of a company’s personality.

 A brand is the sum total of the experience your customers and customer prospects have with your company.